ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

         - °Meyer and Tripodi (2021), "[Image concerns in pledges to give blood: Evidence from a field experiment](https://doi.org/10.1016/j.joep.2021.102434)", *Journal of Economic Psychology*, vol. 87, no. 102434
     + *Activities:*
         - 🔬 Third experiment
-        - ❓ Fourth in-class quiz
+        - ❓ Third in-class quiz
 * `[Week 11]` Nudges
     + *Readings:*
         - Cartwright, Chapter 11 (Sections 11.2.0 to 11.2.5)